 The Department of Finance provides fiscal management, processing, reporting and maintenance of all accounting transactions of the City.
-Finance is responsible for the processing of the yearly budget, capital improvement program, comprehensive annual financial report, special assessments, payroll and investments of all City funds.
+Finance is responsible for the processing of the yearly budget, capital improvement program, comprehensive annual financial report, special assessments, payroll, utility and investments of all City funds.

 The City currently operates three utilities: Water, Sewer, and Storm Water Utility.
 The collection of these utilities are billed quarterly.
 There is more information available under "Utility Billing".

 The City operates two Liquor Stores (an Off-sale and an On-sale).
 The profits are used to fund various City projects, and also to help offset Revenue shortfalls which would otherwise have been paid for from property taxes.
 More information is available under "Liquor Stores".

 The City of Lindstrom operates a full-service city government on a total annual operating budget in the amount of $18.1 million.
 The General Fund budget is $3.4 million; the Special Revenue Fund is $500,000; the Debt Funds are $1 million; the Capital Expense budgets total $7.9 million; and the Enterprise Funds total $5.3 million.